TSV Großhadern

-TSV Großhadern is a German association football club from the city of Munich, Bavaria.
+TSV Großhadern is a German sports club from the city of Munich, Bavaria.
+The club has a membership of over 3,000 and in addition to its football side it has departments for Aikido, climbing, fitness, gymnastics, handball, Judo, tennis, and volleyball.

 History

 The club was established in 1926 as the gymnastics club Turnverein Großhadern.
 On 1 January 1934 the club grew with the addition of the former membership of Fußball Club 1932 Hadern, which led to the creation of a football department within TV.
 In 1948, the club was renamed Turn- und Sportverein Großhadern.

 Following a Landesliga title, TSV played a single season in the Amateuroberliga Bayern (III) in 1986–87 and was relegated after finishing 17th.
-Between 2007–10, the team played as a lower table side in the Landesliga Bayern-Süd (VI).
+Between 2007 and 2010, the team played as a lower table side in the Landesliga Bayern-Süd (VI).
 In 2011–12 they competed in the Bezirksliga Oberbayern-Süd (VII) but were relegated once more, now to the Kreisliga, after finishing 13th.

 Großhadern spend only one season at Kreisliga level before a league championship earned the club promotion back to the Bezirksliga.
 After three Bezirksliga seasons as a lower table side the club was relegated back to the Kreisliga in 2016.

-The club has a membership of over 3,000 and in addition to its football side has departments for Aikido, climbing, fitness, gymnastics, handball, Judo, tennis, volleyball.